-Our number one piece of advice for ensuring you stick to your gluten free diet is to be as organised as possible.
+The best advice for ensuring that you stick to your gluten free diet is to plan ahead and be as organised as possible.
 For example, you should make sure you always have a meal or two in your own designated bit of freezer space at the ready to throw in the oven – you never know when you’ll be too swamped with work or hungover and zombie-like to do anything else!

 Student Cupboard Essentials

 Stocking up on student cupboard essentials will help keep you prepared!
 Below is our list of what we think is the most useful:

 Gluten Free Breakfast Cereal

 Gluten Free Flour Mix (great for making bread, cakes, thickening sauces etc.)